Graduate Program in Pediatric Dentistry

-- In depth training in generals anesthesia, premedication and sedation through the Departments of Anesthesiology and Pediatric Dentistry.
+- In depth training in general anesthesia, premedication and sedation through the Departments of Anesthesiology and Pediatric Dentistry.

 - Clinical experience with medically compromised and/or developmentally disabled patients.

-Betsy Barcroft, DDS, MS, Assistant Professor, Pediatric Dentistry *
+Larry Dormois, DDS, MS, Associate Professor, Pediatric Dentistry* (Chair)

 Alka V. Cohen, DDS, MS, Associate Professor, Pediatric Dentistry *

-Martin E. Donaldson, DDS, MS, Associate Professor and Program Director, Pediatric Dentistry *
+Martin E. Donaldson, DDS, MS, Associate Professor, Pediatric Dentistry *

 Marcia Seeberg, PhD, Instructor, Pediatric Dentistry

 Todderick Smith, DDS, Clinical Assistant Professor, Pediatric Dentistry *